-Finally, make sure you're not over working the potatoes.
+Finally, make sure you're not overworking the potatoes.
 Once all the fat and seasoning additions are added, leave it alone.
 Don't be tempted to over mix!

-Crispy Twice Baked Potatoes with Mascarpone
+Crispy Baked Potatoes with Roasted Garlic

-- 6 large Russet potatoes washed
+- 6 large Russet potatoes (about 5 pounds), scrubbed

-- 3 tablespoons olive oil divided
+- 3 tablespoons extra virgin olive oil divided

-- 2 whole bulbs garlic
+- 2 bulbs garlic

-- 2 teaspoon kosher salt divided
+- 2 teaspoons Morton kosher salt divided

 - 5 tablespoons unsalted butter room temperature

-- 1/2 teaspoon black pepper
+- ½ teaspoon freshly ground black pepper

-- Preheat oven to 425°F
+- Heat oven to 425°F (220°C).

-- Bake potatoes for 20-25 minutes until the tops of the potatoes are browned.
+- Bake potatoes for 20-25 minutes until the tops are browned.
 Garnish with additional dill and serve immediately.